-Will Fraxel Laser Give Me Any Relief from Eye Deep Wrinkles?
+Will Fraxel Laser Provide Any Relief from Eye Deep Wrinkles?

 CO2 laser is the only laser I have consistently seen wrinkle improvement under the eyes.
 Thank you for your question and good luck with everything.

 Certain eyelid lines don't respond well to Botox such as the lower eyelid.
 Skin removal with a surgical blepharoplasty can help, but often the lines, especially if related to bad sundamage, can come back quickly after surgery.
 Resurfacing with a chemical peel or laser resurfacing or plasma resurfacing can help.
 These are down-time procedures that need one to two weeks to heal.
 Plasma Portrait resurfacing involves heat generated by plamsa energy and usually requires one week to heal for most patients.
 Fraxel Restore done multiple times, once every three to four weeks, or less frequently, can improve the lines.
 Fraxel Restore induces some redness, swelling and flaking for about five days, but the swelling may be more.
 Fraxel Repair, is a carbon dioxide fractional semi-ablative procedure and may require up to two weeks to heal after one treatment.
 This wound is an open wound and requires more thorough care and prevents you from doing your normal activities for at least one to two weeks, but the improvement is better than that from the Fraxel Restore but equivalent to Portrait Plasma.